-349 Explanations of how findings of the evaluation will be communicated, and to whom, may be included in cc or may not
+349 Explanations of how findings of the evaluation will be communicated, and to whom, may be included in cc or may not sychologists endeavor to include in the informed consent may be owned by the examinees.

 This is part of informed consent and informed assessment, people have the right to know what is happening to them, and what the potential consequences might be.
 Even if court ordered, they have the right to information about what is happening.